Tips & Tricks to Dining Out

 Here are a few steps to help you choose wisely:

 - Study your destination prior to showing up.
 The trick is to know what you’re going to order before getting there.
 Most restaurants have their menu posted online so you can plan ahead.

-- Try to eat slowly, it takes approximately 20 minutes for your brain to realize your full!
-Plus, smashing food doesn’t give you style points.
+- Try to eat slowly, it takes approximately 20 minutes for your brain to realize you are full!
+Plus, smashing food doesn't give you style points.

 - If you have a cheat meal or end up eating out, make sure to be active that day!
 Walking to and from your restaurant counts!